We think of college as being a four-year commitment. But the reality is, most students…

 Alverno: Students are eligible to seek CPL after they are accepted to Alverno.
 Students who choose the initial assessment typically complete that before classes start.
 Because faculty determine students’ eligibility and design the assessments for the more extensive options, those processes usually start after classes begin.

-Students can submit Student Interest Forms at any time.
+Students can submit interest forms at any time.
 We keep the timing flexible because we want students to always be able to learn at a level that challenges them.
 Many of our transfer and adult evening and online students learn about CPL at orientation and apply then.
 Some of our students apply in their senior year at Alverno because they believe they can demonstrate outcomes required for their majors.

 MCPT: What is the cost of receiving Credit for Prior Learning compared to the cost of taking a class or classes that credit might cover?